By appointment only for powers of attorney, wills, successions & property transfers.

-We can help you with straightforward real estate transfers.
+I can help you with straightforward real estate transfers.
 It's always a good idea to have a title examination done before you acquire a piece of property.
-But, we understand that sometimes you just don't think its necessary because maybe you already know the history of the property, and you are just trying to get it titled in your name.
-Most of our clients simply want to take someone's name off of property, or add someone's name to property, usually a relative.
+But, I understand that sometimes you just don't think it's necessary because maybe you already know the history of the property, and you are just trying to get it titled in your name.
+Most of my clients simply want to take someone's name off of property, or add someone's name to property, usually a relative.

-The current owner must provide us with the Act of Sale, Act of Donation or Judgement of Possession verifying his or her ownership of the property.
-We will prepare and notarize your paperwork, file it in the appropriate clerk's conveyance office, and provide a file stamped copy for each party.
+The current owner must provide the Act of Sale, Act of Donation or Judgement of Possession verifying his or her ownership of the property.
+I will prepare and notarize your paperwork, file it in the appropriate clerk's conveyance office, and provide you a file stamped copy.
 Since there is no title search, or mortgage, conveyance, tax or other certificates, the entire process can be completed within a few weeks.

 In a cash sale, the seller agrees to sell, transfer, and deliver all of his or her rights, title and interest in property to the buyer in exchange for a sum of money.
 A cash sale is usually with all legal warranties of title.
 The seller acknowledges in the sale that he has received payment of the price agreed upon by the parties.